DataDog/integrations-core/prometheus/README.md

 Extract custom metrics from any prometheus endpoints.

+/!\ All the metrics retrieved by this integration will be considered as custom metrics /!\

 ## Installation

 Install the `dd-check-prometheus` package manually or with your favorite configuration manager

 ## Configuration

-Edit the `prometheus.yaml` file to point to your prometheus endpoints
+Edit the `prometheus.yaml` file to add your different prometheus instances you want to retrieve metrics from.

-/!\ All the metrics retrieved by this integration will be considered as custom metrics /!\
+Each instance is at least composed of:

+* a `prometheus_url` that points to the metric route
+* a `namespace` that will be prepended to all metrics (to avoid name collision)
+* a list of `metrics` that you want to retrieve as custom metrics, for each metric you can either simply add it to the list `- metric_name` or renaming it like `- metric_name: renamed`

+There is also a couple of more advanced settings (ssl, labels joining, custom tags,...) that are documented in the [example configuration](conf.yaml.example)

-If you want to submit an official integration based on this, you can see `kube-proxy` for an example
+If you are monitoring an off-the-shelf software and you it would deserve an official integration, have a look at `kube-proxy` for an example.

 ## Validation

-When you run `datadog-agent info` you should see something like the following:
+[Run the Agent's `status` subcommand](https://docs.datadoghq.com/agent/faq/agent-status-and-information/) and look for `prometheus` under the Checks section:

     Checks
     ======